sanlor/Barkley2_Godot/README.md

 # Stage 0 - Recreate the title screen, with all original features:
   - [ ] Migrate important scripts and objects to Godot´s autoloads
-	- [ ] Migrate the Audio() Script, responsible for the Music
+	- [ ] Migrate the Audio() Script, responsible for the Music -> 25% done
-	- [x] Migrate the Sound() Script, responsible for the Sfx
+	- [x] Migrate the Sound() Script, responsible for the Sfx -> 50% done
-	- [ ] Migrate the Border() Script, responsible for the panel, windows, buttons and dialog boxes.
+	- [x] Migrate the Border() Script, responsible for the panel, windows, buttons and dialog boxes.
 	  - [ ] Generate the panel, with its "random" border decorrations
 	- [ ] TBD
 > [!NOTE]
 > Discover what else need to be migrated.

-  - [ ] Recreate all of the game´s fonts.
+  - [x] Recreate all of the game´s fonts.
 The original font is just a bunch of animated sprites.
-  - [ ] Recreate the game´s cursor.
+  - [x] Recreate the game´s cursor.
-	- [ ] Add the blinking animation
+	- [x] Add the blinking animation
-	- [ ] Add the "blur" when you move it too fast.
+	- [x] Add the "blur" when you move it too fast.
   - [ ] Recreate the game´s title screen
 	- [x] Add Ziggurat, bobing up and down
 	- [x] Add other decorations, with their own animations